Get

 The Importance of Blood Tests

 Blood says a lot about health.
 Examining a blood sample can tell you about your cat’s thyroid hormones, glucose levels, kidney status, white and red blood cell counts, and more.
-These clues can help your vet narrow down a health issue in your pet or diagnose a problem before signs become visible.
+These clues can help the vet narrow down a health issue in your pet or diagnose a problem before signs become visible.
 There are also quick or so-called “snap” tests that check for certain feline viral diseases, such as feline leukemia or immunodeficiency.
 There are even snap tests that check a cat’s heart status and can indicate if there is underlying heart disease.

 Vets usually suggest a blood test if your cat shows any signs of general or organ system illness, a thyroid disorder, feline diabetes, or other health issues that blood tests may be able to detect.
 Blood tests are usually recommended before surgeries and other medical procedures.
 Some vets also recommend annual blood tests after your cat reaches a certain age.